navigateconsulting/virtual-assistant/Readme.md

 ### Using Rasa

-We use rasa 1.0 (combined repo for nlu + core) as a ML framework to train and deploy chat bots.
+We use rasa 1.3 as a ML framework to train and deploy chat bots.
 We would keep updating the code base to support latest versions of rasa.

 We intent to support all features provided by rasa framework, in case you find any feature missing please report to us.